SMILE (spacecraft)

-Solar wind Magnetosphere Ionosphere Link Explorer (SMILE) is a planned joint venture mission between the European Space Agency and the Chinese Academy of Sciences.
-SMILE will image for the first time the magnetosphere of the Sun in soft X-rays and UV during up to 40 hours per orbit, improving the understanding of the dynamic interaction between the solar wind and Earth's magnetosphere.
-The prime science questions of the SMILE mission are: 1) What are the fundamental modes of the dayside solar wind/magnetosphere interaction?
-2) What defines the substorm cycle?
-3) How do coronal mass ejection-driven storms arise and what is their relationship to substorms?
-SMILE is expected to launch in 2026.
+Solar wind Magnetosphere Ionosphere Link Explorer (SMILE) is a spacecraft mission of the European Space Agency and the Chinese Academy of Sciences launched on 19 May 2026 from the Guiana Space Centre in French Guiana.
+SMILE will image for the first time the magnetosphere of the Earth in soft X-rays and UV during up to 40 hours per orbit, improving the understanding of the dynamic interaction between the solar wind and Earth's magnetosphere.
+The mission is estimated to last for three years.
+The prime science questions of the SMILE mission involve the fundamental modes of dayside solar wind-magnetosphere interaction, the processes defining the substorm cycle, and how coronal mass ejection-driven storms develop and relate to substorms.

-Overview
+Objectives

 The mission will observe the solar wind interaction with the magnetosphere with its X-ray and ultraviolet cameras (SXI and UVI), gathering simultaneous images and videos of the dayside magnetopause (where Earth's magnetosphere meets the solar wind), the polar cusps (a region in each hemisphere where particles from the solar wind have direct access to Earth's ionosphere), and the auroral oval (the region around each geomagnetic pole where auroras most often occur).
-SMILE will also gather simultaneously in situ measurements with its two other instruments making up its payload – an ion analyser (LIA) and a magnetometer (MAG).
+SMILE will also gather simultaneously in situ measurements with its two other instruments making up its payload – an ion analyser called LIA and a fluxgate magnetometer named MAG.
 These instruments will monitor the ions in the solar wind, magnetosheath and magnetosphere while detecting changes in the local DC magnetic field.

+Orbit

-SMILE must reach a high enough altitude to view the outside edge of Earth's magnetopause and at the same time obtain good spatial resolution of the auroral oval.
-The chosen orbit is therefore highly elliptical and highly inclined (70 or 98 degrees depending on the launcher), and takes SMILE a third of the way to the Moon at apogee (an altitude of 121 182 km, i.e. 19 Earth radii or R_{E}).
+SMILE had to reach a high enough altitude to view the outside edge of Earth's magnetopause and at the same time obtain good spatial resolution of the auroral oval.
+The chosen orbit is therefore highly elliptical and highly inclined (73 degrees), and takes SMILE a third of the way to the Moon at apogee (an altitude of 19 Earth radii).

 On 21 January 2025, engineers at ESA connected the two main parts of the Smile spacecraft, putting it into its final flight configuration.